-2. Disciplinary Points - Major Misconduct
+1. Disciplinary Points - Major Misconduct

-A student who has been found guilty of major misconduct may be put on community service suspension or home suspension at the discretion of the discipline committee.
+A student who has been found guilty of major misconduct may be put on disciplinary service suspension or home suspension at the discretion of the discipline committee.

-(a) Community Service Suspension
+(a) Disciplinary Service Suspension

-A student who has been put on community service suspension shall be required to do community work commensurate with the number of points determined to be sufficient penalty for the major misconduct.
+A student who has been put on disciplinary service suspension shall be required to do disciplinary work commensurate with the number of points determined to be sufficient penalty for the major misconduct.

-In this schedule, a D point represents 8 hours of community service.
+In this schedule, a D point represents 8 hours of disciplinary service.
 There will be a maximum of 5D points.
-5D points of community service shall be worked during normal school days, and a special work schedule will be assigned.
+5D points of disciplinary service shall be worked during normal school days, and a special work schedule will be assigned.
 One D point may be worked on a Sunday only at the discretion and convenience of the supervisor.
-The student on community service shall be responsible for catching up with all school work lost during the hours of community service work.
+The student on disciplinary service shall be responsible for catching up with all schoolwork lost during the hours of disciplinary service work.
 Such catch up shall be scheduled for two hours every evening during detention and regular study hall time.